Golden Knights down Devils 5-3 for third straight win

 Tatar scored on the power play at 10:03 of the third, his sixth goal, before Vesey narrowed the deficit to 4-3 with a short-handed goal at 12:29.
 The goal was Vesey’s fifth this season and his second short-handed.

+“We were definitely making a push in the third period,” Vesey said.
+“We’ve lost more than we would have liked lately, but there are stretches of the games where we’re playing well, and I think we got to capitalize a little more, or bear down a little bit more defensively.”

-The Devils were coming of a 6-1 road drubbing by the Flyers on Tuesday after a 4-2 road loss to the Islanders last Saturday.
+The Devils were coming off a 6-1 road drubbing by the Flyers on Tuesday after a 4-2 road loss to the Islanders last Saturday.

+“I thought for where we were at as a team, we gave it everything we had,” Devils coach Lindy Ruff said. ”We needed to play a tight game.
+We made a couple of mistakes that that hurt us but again, we battled hard to come back … I thought the effort gave us chance to win the game.”

 New Jersey was hosting the Golden Knights for the first time since Dec.
 3, 2019, a game won 4-3 by the visitors.